lgray52/CircuitPython/README.md

 ## CircuitPython_Photointerrupter

 ### Description & Code
-This assignment introduced a bunch of new functions.
+Use photoresistor to print interrupts to the serial monitor.
+This assignment introduced a bunch of new functions, including the digitalio library, string function, and various variables.
 I used [this site](https://github.com/gventre04/CircuitPython) for guidance, and modified it to fit the assignment.

 ```python
 # photointerrupter, L.G.
 24.09.21